 - non-inferiority trials, reaching a conclusion of non-inferiority.

 The scale considers overall survival, progression-free survival, disease free survival, hazard ratio, response rate, quality of life, prognosis of the condition and toxicity.
-There are 5 evaluation forms depending on the primary endpoint.
-More information on the evaluation forms can be found here.
+There are 5 evaluation forms depending on the primary endpoint and a form to evaluate ESMO-MCBS score adjustments based on quality of life.

 Grading derived from the ESMO-MCBS provides a backbone for value evaluations for cancer medicines.
 Medicines and therapies that fall into the ESMO-MCBS A and B for curative therapies and 4 and 5 for non-curative therapies should be highlighted for accelerated assessment of value and cost-effectiveness.
 While a high ESMO-MCBS score does not automatically imply high value (that depends on the price), the scale can be used to frame such considerations and can help public policymakers advance ‘accountability for reasonableness’ in resource allocation deliberations.